Rogue-1/HTB/Machines/Linux/Soccer.md

 It was almost identical except it had another login page, signups, and tickets.

+So create a login.
+You can google temp email sites for a throwaway email.

 Feroxbuster also revealed different capitalizations for the directories.

 ```console